Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Naydra was particularly pleased with the fountain, though: she’d designed it herself.
 It was an elegant double-helix of stone, towering several meters into the air.
 Uriigo’s scent vanished down the dry path between curtains of falling water that led to a small space in the center, with a bench.

-Sure enough, she found the Champion sitting alone on that bench with his eyes closed and his ears---his whole *body* really---drooping.
+Sure enough, she found the Champion sitting alone on that bench with his eyes closed and his ears - his whole *body* really - drooping.
 He was trembling, smelled of relief and worry, and didn’t hear her coming over the fountain’s white noise.

 “That was brave of you,” Naydra told him.